shader-slang/slang/docs/building.md

 Note that Cygwin isn't an official target.

 One issue with building on [Cygwin](https://cygwin.com/), is that there isn't a binary version of `premake` currently available.
-It may be possible to make this work by building `premake` from source, and then just doing `premake5 gmake`.
+It may be possible to make this work by building `premake` from source, and then just doing `premake5 gmake2`.
 Here we use another approach - using the windows `premake` to create a Cygwin project.
 To do this use the command line...

 ```
-% premake5 --target-detail=cygwin gmake --deps=true --arch=x64
+% premake5 --target-detail=cygwin gmake2 --deps=true --arch=x64
 ```

 ## Testing